artur-ciocanu/launch.en/help/launch-reference/client-side-information/content-security-policy-csp.md

 >[!NOTE]
 >
->The CSP specification has details for a third option using hashes, but this approach is not feasible to use with tag management systems like tags in Adobe Experience Platform.
-For more information on the limitations of using hashes with tags in Adobe Experience Platform, see the [Subresource Integrity (SRI) guide](./sri.md).
+>The CSP specification has details for a third option using hashes, but this approach is not feasible to use with tag-management systems like tags in Adobe Experience Platform.
+For more information on the limitations of using hashes with tags in Platform, see the [Subresource Integrity (SRI) guide](./sri.md).

 ### Allow by nonce {#nonce}